Dr Wrik Mallik

 My research involves computational modelling of fluid dynamics, fluid-structure interaction and acoustics, with a vision to develop sustainable concepts for the aeronautics, wind engineering and marine sectors.
 My research is focused on the following broad areas:

-I have an active research collaboration with the Marine Science Research Group at the University of Glasgow.
-I also have ongoing research collaborations with the University of Strathclyde and Birmingham in the UK and with the University of British Columbia, Vancouver and the Indian Institute of Technology.
+I also have international research collaborations with the University of British Columbia, Vancouver and the Indian Institute of Technology.

 Grants